The Turtle Island Story

 Our name has its origin in the common oral history of Canada’s First Nations

-To really understand their humility is to understand there saying’’ the truth about stories is that, that’s all we are.
+To really understand their humility is to understand their saying, ’’the truth about stories is that, that’s all we are.’’

 The story of Turtle Island helps children understand the values of their culture.
-Story telling is an important piece of the seven teaching of humility, courage, honesty, love, wisdom, respect and truth.
+Storytelling is an important part of the Seven Teachings: humility, courage, honesty, love, wisdom, respect, and truth.

 Our Story